RiccardoBiondi/segmentation/docs/source/modules.rst

 Method
 ------

 This module contains the implementation of all the filter used for the processing of images inside the script.
-This functions extend some OpenCV_ functions  and allow to perform operations on a stack of images by repeating the filter slice by slice.
+These functions extend some OpenCV_ filters and allow to perform operations on a stack of images by repeating the filter slice by slice along the axial direction.

 .. _OpenCV: https://opencv.org/